MuseofMoose/SearchSelect/README.md

 ### In Progress:
   * Package as a module and make it available on Bower
+  * Add seperate repo for angular versions that don't include "bindToController"

 ### The Future:
   * Improve this ReadMe